-- SOC audits must be performed by an independent CPA firm specializing in SOC assessments. - Prepare documentation and evidence for the audit.
+- SOC audits must be performed by an independent CPA firm such as BYM Partners that specializes in SOC assessments. - Prepare documentation and evidence for the audit.

 Step 6: Maintain Compliance for Future Audits

 - Regularly monitor security controls, conduct risk assessments, and maintain documentation. - Establish ongoing compliance management and security improvements.